Trinity Primary School

 • Providing specialist Forest School lessons for children in EYFS

-2022 – 2023 Impact
+2024 – 20245 Impact

-In 2018, 2019, 2020, 2021, 2022 and 2023 Trinity was delighted to be awarded ‘The Sainsbury’s School Games Mark’ for recognition of our commitment to and development of competition, school sport and physical education.
-Trinity was awarded 'gold' in 2023.
+From 2018 onwards, Trinity has been awarded ‘The Sainsbury’s School Games Mark’ for recognition of our commitment to and development of competition, school sport and physical education.
+Trinity was awarded 'gold' in 2025.

 The impact of the ‘Games Mark’ actions, coupled with improvements we have made with the ‘Sports Premium Funding’, has been significant.
 Here are some specific examples of impact: